Southern Hemisphere Space Studies Program

 Program Co-Director, Southern Hemisphere Space Studies Program

-Dr Ady James is a Senior Research Fellow at University College London (UCL) Department of Space and Climate Physics.
-He obtained a Ph.D. in Space Science at University College London’s Department of Space and Climate Physics in 1997.
+Dr Ady James is a Senior Lecturer at University College London (UCL) where he teaches Systems Engineering, Space Studies and Project Management.
+He obtained a Ph.D. in Space Science at University College London’s Department of Space and Climate Physics in 1997, where he developed a fast ion spectrometer for the Russian Mars 96 spacecraft.

-He has worked at UCL for over 20 years on various space programmes including Mars 96, Cluster II, XMM Newton, MOSES and Solar-B. He spent 4 years as project manager for the Basic Technology Smart X-ray Optics programme up until October 2010 and then as Systems Engineer for the VIS instrument on the ESA Euclid Space project until early 2012.
+After completing his PhD he worked on various space programs including Mars 96, Cluster II, XMM Newton, MOSES and, most recently, Solar-B (Hinode) launched in 2006.
+He then spent 4 years as project manager for the Basic Technology Smart X-ray Optics program up until October 2010 and then as Systems Engineer for the VIS instrument on the ESA Euclid Space project until early 2012.

-In early 2012 Dr James moved to Australia to establish the Mullard Space Science Laboratory (MSSL) in the existing UCL campus in Adelaide.
-During this time he taught Project Management for Energy and Resources as well as supervising numerous MSc and PhD student projects doing research into project management within the energy and resources sector.
-He has also provided guest lectures on Systems Engineering and Project Management for Space Systems to the Southern Hemisphere Space Studies Program.
-Currently he is Director of Teaching within the School of Energy and Resources and course director for the MSc in Energy and Resources Management.
+In early 2012 Dr James moved to Australia to establish the Mullard Space Science Laboratory (MSSL) here, initially in the existing UCL campus in Adelaide, and now within the University of South Australia where he holds an adjunct position.
+During this time he has taught Project Management and Systems Engineering as well as supervising numerous MSc and PhD student.
+Dr James has been involved in the Southern Hemisphere Space Studies Program since 2012 and was co-Director for the 2018 and 2019 programs.